-Our work on bedbugs, mainly Cimex lectularius, spans over a decade.
+Our work on bedbugs, mainly Cimex lectularius, nearly spans two decades.
 Inevitably, we acquired some expertise and so are happy to collaborate on applied research in this area.
 This work mainly applies to 1) reproduction, 2) physiology and 3) material science.
 Our group was also involved in the annotation of the bedbug genome and revealed cultural aspects of bedbugs.

 Four general papers: